Some results on more flexible versions of Graph Motif: Maximizing the solution size

 Thereby, if there is an approximation algorithm with ratio $r$ for \pmagm, there is an approximation algorithm with ratio $r$ for \pmais.
-We conclude the proof by observing that $|V| = \bigo(|V_I|^3)$ and that unless $\p = \np$, there is no ratio lower than $|V_I|^{1 - \epsilon}$ for \pmais, $\forall \epsilon > 0$~\cite{Zuckerman2007}. \end{proof}
+We conclude the proof by observing that $|V| = \bigo(|V_I|^3)$ and that unless $\p = \np$, \pmais cannot be approximated in polynomial time within $|V_I|^{1 - \epsilon}$, $\forall \epsilon > 0$~\cite{Zuckerman2007}. \end{proof}